-The playlist is played at the speed defined in the playlist but the lever can also be used to vary the playback speed.
+The playlist is played at the speed defined in the playlist.

 When the Protect OUT point of the clip is reached, a clip containing the IN and OUT point with the guardbands is created on the Receive page defined in the Setup menu.
 The loop is stopped and the user switches back to match frame edit mode.